Anisakis: Anisakiasis

 Anisakiasis is a human parasitic infection of the gastrointestinal tract caused by the consumption of raw or undercooked seafood containing larvae of the nematode Anisakis simplex.

 Within a few hours of ingestion, the parasitic worm tries to burrow through the intestinal wall, but since it cannot penetrate it, it gets stuck and dies.
 The presence of the parasite triggers an immune response; immune cells surround the worms, forming a ball-like structure that can block the digestive system, causing severe abdominal pain, malnutrition, and vomiting.
 Occasionally, the larvae are regurgitated.
 If the larvae pass into the bowel or large intestine, a severe eosinophilic granulomatous response may also occur one to two weeks following infection, causing symptoms mimicking Crohn's disease.
 Anisakiasis may present as a gastric, intestinal, or allergic disease.

-The first case of human infection by a member of the family Anisakidae was reported in the Netherlands by Van Thiel, who described the presence of a marine nematode in a patient suffering from acute abdominal pain.
+The first case of anisakiasis was reported from the Netherlands in the 1960s by Van Thiel, who described the presence of a marine nematode in a patient suffering from acute abdominal pain.
 It is frequently reported in areas of the world where fish is consumed raw, lightly pickled, or salted.
-The areas of highest prevalence are Scandinavia (from cod livers), Japan (after eating sashimi), the Netherlands (by eating infected fermented herrings (maatjes), Spain (from eating anchovies and other fish marinated in escabeche), and along the Pacific coast of South America (from eating ceviche).
-The frequency in the United States is unknown because the disease is not reportable and can go undetected or be mistaken for other illnesses.
-Anisakiasis was first recognized in the 1960s.
+The greatest numbers of published cases are Japan (from eating sashimi), Spain (from eating anchovies and other fish marinated in escabeche), South Korea, Italy, and the United States.

 During the 1970s, about 10 cases per year were reported in the literature.
 The frequency is probably much higher, due to home preparation of raw or undercooked fish dishes.
 In Japan, more than 1,000 cases are reported annually.
 Development of better diagnostic tools and greater awareness has led to more frequent reporting of anisakiasis.